Child Care Reporting--Child has an IEP or IFSP

 Note: The "Child has IEP" question also allows agencies to report children who exceed the upper-age limit of 12 years old for the following programs: C2AP, C3AP, CAPP, CCTR, CFCC, CMIG, and CMAP.
 There is no override of the age limits for children receiving services in CSPP.

 Error Messages and Solutions

-"Child has IEP" is required.
-[801A File Transfer], [801A Web input], [801B] (effective with the September 2013 report month)
+- "Child has IEP" is required.
+[801A Electronic File Transfer], [801A Input/Edit], [801B] (effective as of the September 2013 CDD-801A)

 Problem: The information in for the "Child has IEP" was not provided.

-Invalid "Child has IEP" information.
-[801A File Transfer]
+- Invalid Child has IEP information.
+[801A Electronic File Transfer]

-How do I know if the child meets the definition of exceptional needs?
+- How do I know if the child meets the definition of exceptional needs?

 The family file will contain a copy of an active IEP or IFSP.